 This dog needs guidance and structure in his life, so once you’ve set up a routine, stick with it.
 They are An Ideal for first-time dog owner.
 As almost their entire line of ancestors was used to working closely with people, The Goldadors inherited these traits and are easy to train.
 It means that it’s always a good choice for a dog for people never owned a dog before.

 Goldadors, like Golden Retrievers and Labrador Retrievers, do not have as many health issues as most designer breeds.

-Some of the common health problems of the Goldador include hip and elbow joint arthritis, the dog will also have problems with their eyes eventually. the Goldador may inherit any of the health issues that are in its parent breeds.
+Some of the common health problems of the Goldador include hip and elbow joint arthritis.
+The dog will also have issues with its eyes eventually. the Goldador may inherit any of the health issues that are in its parent breeds.
 In most cases, the Golden Labrador has a lifespan of between 10 and 15 years.
-Potential health problems that a Labrador Golden Retriever mix may develop include:
+Potential health problems that a Labrador Golden Retriever mix may develop includes:

 - Hip dysplasia